We use 50% of the plastic only once! I put together this list of products to help you reduce plastic waste while traveling.

-One item travellers should add to their packing list is collapsible Tupperware.
-These are storage boxes which fold down flat.
+One item travelers should add to their packing list is collapsible Tupperware.
+These are storage boxes that fold down flat.

 Packs come in a variety of sizes and are stackable.
-They also come in cute colours.
+They also come in cute colors.

 Recommended by Gemma from Two Scots Abroad

 3. Menstrual Cup

 A menstrual cup is an absolute must-have for females on the road who want to reduce their dependence on single-use plastic.

 A menstrual cup is basically a better version of a tampon, and if you haven’t already converted to the cup, then once you do, you’ll wonder why you didn’t do it earlier!

 Basically, regular menstrual products such as tampons and pads produce a lot of waste.
 Tampons contain plastic and are often flushed down the toilet, which means they can end up polluting water systems.